paazmaya/tarita/README.md

 ```js
 ```

-Please note that the given file will be overwritten, therefore make a backup beforehand.
+Please note that the given file will be overwritten, unless the `--output-dir` option is not used.

 ## Command line options